 #1- Give some thought to the theme you will be choosing.
 Do you have any items that you could utilize so you don’t have to buy them all new?
 Are there themes that tie in with recent or upcoming holidays so that you can get stuff on clearance or on sale?
 I chose the Peter Rabbit theme for one of the showers I’m throwing because I already had 3 baby books, 3 rabbits, and a table cloth that would work.
 Easter decorations were out as well so I was able to find a lot of things that correlated with my theme.

 #2- Set a time of day that doesn’t require an entire meal to be served.
 Having a snack bar, dessert bar, etc. will cost much less than a full meal.
 Skip the caterers and set the food out/make it yourself.
-At the Peter Rabbit shower I served carrot cake cupcakes, cotton candy, carrots, and off to the side I had drinks, frosting for the cupcakes, and a veggie try.
+At the Peter Rabbit shower, I served carrot cake cupcakes, cotton candy, carrots, and off to the side I had drinks, frosting for the cupcakes, and a veggie tray.
 By not serving an entire meal you will save considerably.

 #3- Enlist help from guests.
 Someone could bring drinks, another could help with some of the food, another could be in charge of the activities, and another a few decorations.
-This will help a lot on time spent preparing and expense.
+This will help a lot with time spent preparing and expense.
 I have done a shower single-handedly for under $50.00.
 That said, it’s so much easier to stay within budget and perhaps get even more refreshments and decor by enlisting the help of others.
 This bridal shower is a great example of having everyone split up the responsibilities and ending up with nice decor and food while all spending much less than $50.00 each.

 #4- Borrow items.
-At the Peter Rabbit baby shower I asked around to see if anyone had anything.
+At the Peter Rabbit baby shower, I asked around to see if anyone had anything.
 One person had two cute rabbits that worked out wonderfully.
 At this Little Peanut Elephant Baby Shower we borrowed the glass milk jars and a few other main items to save significantly.

 #5- Shop first at the Dollar Tree.
 I was at Michael’s and I needed rabbit peeps.
 There they were $2.99.
 I went across the street to the Dollar Tree and they were $1.00 each.
 I saved $8.00 by crossing the street.
 Not only that, but I was also able to find multiple items at the Dollar Tree that I was not even expecting to find there.
 Then I went back to Michael’s and got the rest of the items I needed.
 Note: Michael’s also has a $1.00 bin area towards the front.
 I was able to find some useful things there as well.